Fried Zucchini

 Serving Ideas

-This part is essential: serve immediately!
-Like most any fried morsel, fried zucchini tastes best and will have that fabulous texture while still hot (and not reheated).
-Just don’t burn your mouth, which someone always does around here!!
-Serve your crispy bites hot from the fryer with favorite dipping sauces like toum, tahini sauce or tahini dressing, yogurt dip, labneh Green Goddess, marinara sauce, ranch dressing, or a simple squeeze of lemon.
-These are a wonderful addition to mezze, small plates as an appetizer or tapas-style meal.
+Serve your crispy bites hot from the fryer as an appetizer or snack with your favorite dipping sauces like toum, tahini sauce or tahini dressing, yogurt dip, labneh Green Goddess dressing, marinara sauce, ranch dressing, or a simple squeeze of lemon.
+These are a wonderful addition to mezze, small plates as an appetizer, or a tapas-style meal.
 You can also serve fried zucchini as a side dish to just about any protein, from grilled meats and kabobs to mujadara lentils.

 Tap the stars to rate this recipe!